 Behavior modification was an early approach that emphasized how powerful reinforcement and punishment contingencies can change behavior regardless of its causes.
 Applied behavior analysis was an approach that emphasized the analysis of functional relations between behavior and its causes (Mace, 1994).— Pelios, Morren, Tesch, and Axelrod, 1999 in the Journal of Applied Behavior Analysis

 We briefly summarize...the foundation for the field of behavior modification....
-Modification of psychotic and various aggressive, disruptive and otherwise undesirable behaviors was accomplished through the use of [presumed] positive and negative reinforcement procedures used with and without extinction.— Mace & Critchfield, 2010 in the Journal of the Experimental Analysis of Behavior
+Modification of psychotic and various aggressive, disruptive and otherwise undesirable behaviors was accomplished through the use of [presumed] differential reinforcement procedures used with and without extinction.— Mace & Critchfield, 2010 in the Journal of the Experimental Analysis of Behavior

 ...the basic and applied sectors of behavior analysis were disconnected in the late 1970s and early 1980s (Mace, 1994)...
 ABA changed abruptly in the mid-1980s...
 Known collectively as functional analysis methodologies, these procedures shifted the focus of ABA research to determining the factors that maintain undesirable behavior and using this information to promote replacement behaviors that serve the same function (e.g., see Pelios, Morren, Tesch, & Axelrod, 1999)...— Mace & Critchfield, 2010 in the Journal of the Experimental Analysis of Behavior

 ABA is the application of basic learning principles, including Operant and Respondent Conditioning, to change socially significant behavior.